Chatbot conversations

 - Scope:

-- Apply only to this event (only if question was on event page)
+- This event only (only if question was on event page)

 - Publish in FAQ page: Checkbox to also add to public FAQs